andreisss/capa-ta/README.md

   - Emphasize the importance of active participation and collaboration.
   - Foster a culture of shared knowledge and collective problem-solving.

-## Elevate Your Malware Analysis with Capa-ta

 Enhance your team's executable analysis capabilities from the outset with **Capa-ta**.
 Dive into your first malware analysis approach armed with a tool designed to streamline and empower your investigative processes.

-- **Streamlined Analysis:** Leverage Capa-ta to dissect and understand executables with unparalleled efficiency.
-- **Team Empowerment:** Equip your team with the right tools from the get-go, ensuring a strong foundation for malware analysis.

 ```bash
 gunicorn -w 4 -b 143.181.123.123:7665 app:app